lancelot-c/rng-audit/README.md

 **Randomness collection tool for [Verifiable Draws](https://github.com/lancelot-c/verifiable-draws) using [Foundry](https://github.com/foundry-rs/foundry).**

-The randomness collected with this tool is then meant to be passed as an input to a test suite such as [Diehard tests](https://en.wikipedia.org/wiki/Diehard_tests) to measure the quality of the random number generator.
+Once you have collected the randomness with this tool, you can then perform any kind of tests on it such as [Diehard tests](https://en.wikipedia.org/wiki/Diehard_tests) to measure the quality of the random number generator.

 ## Setup
 Install dependencies: